How do I apply for the COPR Exam?

-My results were “Yellow” in all areas.
+My results were below 450 in all areas.
 How should I focus my study for the next exam?

-Candidates who receive yellow in each competency area should focus study on all competency areas.
+Candidates who score below 450 in each competency area should focus study on all competency areas.

 I was not successful at the exam and plan to write it again.
 Do I reapply or is my information saved and I just pay again?

 How do I challenge a failed examination?